-Stronger - by helping customers in vulnerable situations, investing in local communities and supporting jobs and the economy, providing resilience in a challenging and changing world.
+Stronger - by helping customers in vulnerable situations, investing in local communities and supporting jobs and the economy, providing resilience in a changing world.

-Greener - by protecting and enhancing land, rivers and coastline for wildlife and nature to thrive, using sustainable solutions to make the North West a better place to live now and for the future.
+Greener - by protecting and enhancing urban and rural environments, and adapting to the challenges of climate change, allowing people, wildlife and nature to thrive, making the North West a better place to live now and for the future.

-Healthier - by providing great quality water that people love to drink, safely removing and treating used water, and taking care of beautiful landscapes for people to enjoy, supporting the wellbeing of communities in the North West every day.
+Healthier - by providing great quality water that people love to drink, safely removing and recycling used water, and taking care of beautiful landscapes for people to enjoy every day.